Internet-Draft OAuth Mission Consent Evidence August 2026

 }

 The read entry carries no constraints, so its element renders none.
 The write entry warrants a material notice and an irreversibility risk dimension because posted journal entries are not automatically reversible; constraint_provenance attributes the max_amount bound to the Subject, who stated it in the task request.
 The notice is of a high-risk class, so approver_actions carries its per-notice acknowledgment (Section 4.2).
+The requesting_client names the agent that will wield the granted authority.
 The Approver is the Subject, so the top-level subject member is absent.

 consent_rendering_hash is the prefixed SHA-256 over the JCS [RFC8785] canonical bytes of the integrity-anchor envelope with typ mission-consent-disclosure, iss https://as.example.com, and this disclosure object as value.
 The canonical-bytes block is the exact JCS output: a single line, UTF-8, no whitespace.
 It is shown here wrapped only for layout; remove the layout line breaks, adding no characters, to recover the canonical form.
 Note that JCS sorts object member names and preserves array order.